 Subproperty of: E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity
+P15 was influenced by (influenced): E1 CRM Entity from head quarters can start a military manoeuvre.

 Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7